bADAsteam/US_Cinema/Datastory.md

 {% include world_map.html %}<!--- World map--->

 Our analysis shows that the United States accounts for <i>39%</i> of the films in the dataset, while other countries do not exceed <i>10%</i>.
 This suggests that the United States plays a central role in the global film industry.
 However, by focusing solely on American cinema, we may be limiting the scope of our analysis and overlooking the influence of other countries on the representation of gender in film.
-While this approach allows us to examine the portrayal of male and female characters in American cinema in depth, it also means that our findings may not necessarily be representative of the multiplicity of viewpoints present in the global film industry.
+While this approach allows us to examine the <i>portrayal of male and female characters in American cinema</i> in depth, it also means that our findings may not necessarily be representative of the multiplicity of viewpoints present in the global film industry.
 Therefore, it is important to keep in mind the potential limitations of this study as we analyze the portrayal of gender bias in American cinema.
 Our study also aims to understand the evolution of the perspectives of directors and audiences over time.
-To gain a fuller understanding of these dynamics, it is important to consider the distribution of movies included in the study across different decades:
+To gain a fuller understanding of these dynamics, it is important to consider the <i>distribution of movies</i> included in the study across different decades:

 {% include plot4.html %}<!--- Movie by decade--->